+Component Description

-Compo nent Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Infrared camera lights (select products only) On: The infrared camera is in use.
-(4) Camera light On: The camera is in use.
-(5) Camera Allows you to video chat, record video, and record still images.
+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

+(2) Camera light On: The camera is in use.

+(3) Camera Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 20 .

-(6) Infrared camera (select products only) Allows a facial recognition logon to Windows®, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 39 .
+(4) Internal microphone Records sound.

-^{}The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.